If you are considering becoming a Ragdoll

 Unfortunately, kidney disease is extremely challenging to treat.
 The organ has a functional unit called the glomerulus and if it gets damaged, the entire kidney becomes nonfunctional.

-Some of the clinical signs that you can see in a cat with polycystic kidney disease are the following:
+Some of the clinical signs that you can see in a

 - Frequent urination